thehackersbrain/dev-backup/_posts/2021-10-22-Plugins-With-vim-plug-in-Neovim.md

   ```bash
   :PlugStatus
   ```
-- Install all of your plugins mentioned in `plugins.vim` file
+- Istall all of your plugins mentioned in `plugins.vim` file
   ```bash
   :PlugInstall
   ```